rothgar/mastering-zsh/docs/usage/line_movement.md

 * `^[` = Alt
 * `\e` or `\E` = Escape

-If you want to figure out how a key sequence should be represented check out `xxd`.
+If you want to figure out how a key sequence should be represented you can try `xxd` or `echo " $keypress"`.
 The key letter you press is not case sensitive.
 So `^a` is the same as `^A`.